datatrigger/datatrigger/content/post/unlimited_translation_kubernetes.md

 # 1) Introduction

-In this post, we'll deploy our 3-container translation app on a Kubernetes cluster and make it publicly available at [translate.vlgdata.io](https://translate.vlgdata.io).
+In this post, we'll deploy our 3-container translation app on a Kubernetes cluster and make it publicly available at [~~translate.vlgdata.io~~](https://translate.vlgdata.io) (The application is now down for cost reasons).

 I am using a [managed cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview?authuser=3) on [Google Cloud Platform](https://cloud.google.com/)'s [GKE](https://cloud.google.com/kubernetes-engine).